 Other than the Board, the Company has no employees.
-It relies on the employees of Tertiary Minerals plc who are engaged through a services agreement, but all of these employees have daily access to the Executive Chairman and their views are considered in the Board's decision making.
-Further details on the Board's employment policies, health and safety policy and employee engagement are given in the Corporate Governance Statement (Principle 8) starting on page 27.
+It relies on the employees of Tertiary Minerals plc who are engaged through a Management Services Agreement, but all of these employees have daily access to the Executive Chairman and their views are considered in the Board's decision making.
+Further details on the Board's employment policies, health and safety policy and employee engagement are given in the Corporate Governance Statement (Principle 8) on page 23.